department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

  - Date of birth
  - Relationship to the Servicemember or Veteran whose military service will be used to decide eligibility
  - Marital status
- - Date of death and zip code and county at the time of death
+ - Date of death (and zip code and county at the time of death)

- - Next-of-kin information, including:
+You'll need information about the deceased's next-of-kin (the deceased's closest living relative), including the person's:

    - Name
    - Relationship to the deceased
    - Social Security number
    - Phone number
    - Address

 You may also need more information in certain cases: